Royal Lancers: Operational role

 The regiment is an armoured cavalry reconnaissance regiment.
-Previously equipped with the Scimitar armoured reconnaissance vehicle, the regiment converted to the Warrior tracked armoured vehicle as an interim surrogate platform in 2022 and is in the process of converting to AJAX as part of the Army's modernisation programme.
-The Ajax armoured cavalry programme will reach its initial operating capability (IOC) in December 2025.
+Previously equipped with the Scimitar armoured reconnaissance vehicle, the regiment converted to the Warrior tracked armoured vehicle as an interim surrogate platform in 2022 and is in the process of converting to the General Dynamics Ajax as part of the Army's modernisation programme.
 The Panther Command and Liaison Vehicle is also currently used.

 The regiment consists of three Sabre Squadrons of sixteen vehicles each and a Headquarters Squadron.
 The Royal Lancers forms part of the Royal Armoured Corps.
 It is based in Catterick as part of the 3rd Deep Reconnaissance Strike Brigade acting as Divisional Reconnaissance for the 3rd (UK) Division.

 Since 2015, the regiment has deployed soldiers operationally on Operation Elgin (Bosnia / Kosovo), Operation Tosca (Cyprus), Operation Orbital (Ukraine), and as part of the NATO Enhanced Forward Presence Battle Group in Poland.